Artist Residencies in North America

 Centre Est-Nort-est (Saint-Jean-Port-Joli, Quebec)

-Bringing together up to six artists from Quebec, Canada, and throughout the world, our two months residencies take place three times a year: in spring, summer, and autumn.
+Three residencies are offered per year, in the spring, summer and fall.
+Up to four artists and a curator or a writer may participate in each residence, eight weeks for the artists, four weeks for the curator or the writer.
 Our top priority is to encourage artistic research and experimentation in contemporary art.
 The purpose of est nord est's residency program is to enable artists in visual arts to have access to a wealth of human resources and unique technical services in an atmosphere that stimulates artistic practice.